 LIMITATION OF LIABILITY

-[Modify to meet programmatic needs and adjust any contract language that may require a higher limitation of liability.]

 Except as otherwise specified in this Agreement, Contractor’s liability for damages to Covered California for any cause whatsoever, and regardless of the form of action, whether in Contract or in tort, shall be limited to the Purchase Price.
 For purposes of this Subsection, “Purchase Price” will mean the aggregate Contract price; except that, with respect to a contract under which multiple purchase orders will be issued (e.g., a Master Agreement or Multiple Award Schedule contract), “Purchase Price” will mean the total price of the purchase order for the Deliverable(s) or service(s) that gave rise to the loss, such that Contractor will have a separate limitation of liability for each purchase order.

 The foregoing limitation of liability shall not apply to the following: